CIMH-Clinical-Psychology/DeSMRRest-TDLM-Simulation/README.md

 For an overview of the experiment and results head to GH-pages: [Paper: Challenges in Replay Detection by TDLM in Post-Encoding Resting State](https://cimh-clinical-psychology.github.io/DeSMRRest-TDLM-Simulation/)

-Find the preprint at XXX
+Find the preprint at [Challenges in Replay Detection by TDLM in Post-Encoding Resting State](https://elifesciences.org/reviewed-preprints/108023)

 ### 1. Getting started